Ayush76a/BookNest/README.md

 # Book Nest
-Welcome to the Book Nest Library Management System 📚!
-This application offers role-based user control to streamline library management.
+Book Nest is a Library Management System designed to facilitate easy and organized management of library resources.
+It offers role-based access for three user roles: Admin, Librarian, and Members.
+Each role has unique permissions to efficiently manage the library inventory and transactions.

 Admins, librarians, and members each have specific permissions to manage books, issue them, and track borrowed resources.
 Admins can oversee the entire library, librarians can manage book loans, and members can borrow and return books effortlessly.
 Book Nest provides a smooth, organized approach to library management with an easy-to-use interface for efficient library operation.

 ## Table of Contents